-a.
-Calcium Hypochlorite: Two forms are available - granular and tablets (both with 65% available chlorine).
-It will normally require 6.5 lbs. of Calcium Hypochlorite to produce a concentration of 50mg/L of available chlorine in b.
+- a.
+Calcium Hypochlorite: Two forms are available granular and tablets (both with 65% available chlorine).
+It will normally require 6.5 lbs. of Calcium Hypochlorite to produce a concentration of 50mg/L of available chlorine in 10,000 gallons of water.
+(Warning Note: This chemical must not be used on solvent-welded or on screwed-joint steel pipe because of the danger of fire or explosion from the reaction of the joint compounds with the calcium hypochlorite!) - b.
 Sodium Hypochlorite is supplied in strengths of 5.25% to 16% available chlorine.
 The required amount of sodium hypochlorite to produce a 50mg/L concentration of available chlorine in 10,000 gallons of water can be calculated from the following formula: